Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-29-DannyMa-SQLChallenge-Danny'sDiner.md

 ```

 ---
-4.What is the most purchased item on the menu and how many times was it purchased by all customers?
+4. What is the most purchased item on the menu and how many times was it purchased by all customers?

 ```ruby